Maharishi's Global Press Conferences Highlights

 Maharishi Defines Total Knowledge

 Maharishi: Jai Guru Dev.
-It is a very great joy, Dr Hagelin, to listen to your clarity with which you are expounding Unified Field Based Education.
-Unified Field Based Education is the education where the knowledge is unified based, the knowledge unifies all diversities.
-What unifies all diversity has a name; Vedic Knowledge.
+It is a very great joy, Dr Hagelin, to listen to your clarity with which you are expounding Unified Field Based Education, Unified Field Based Education—the education that is unified based, the knowledge that unifies all diversities.
+What unifies all diversity has a name: Vedic Knowledge.
 “Veda” means Total Knowledge.

-‘ “Total Knowledge means what connects the grains, and not only what connects the grains, but what is on one side of the space that is connecting one grain and the other side of the space connecting other grain.
-So it is not the space alone, it is not the grain alone.
+‘ “Total Knowledge means what connects the grains, and not only what connects the grains, but what—one side of the space is connecting one grain, the other side of the space connecting other grain.
+So, it is not the space alone, it's not the grain alone.
 That means it is not the knowledge of the space alone, it is not the knowledge of the grain alone, but the knowledge of something mysterious that connects one grain with the other grain.
 We say “space”—the space.

 The Unified State of Knowledge is from the Veda

 All these different areas of knowledge together make the knowledge unified.
 That means, so many different levels of knowledge and not only them, but something that puts them together.
 That is the unified state of knowledge.
-The unified state of knowledge is from the age old tradition of Total Knowledge, the knowledge of the Veda.
+That unified state of knowledge is from the age old tradition of Total Knowledge that is the knowledge of the Veda.

 ‘What is there in the Veda?
 There is a word, and there is a gap.
-There is a word and there is a gap, the word and a gap, and a word and a gap.
+There is a word and there is a gap, the word and a gap, the word and a gap, and a word and a gap.
 When you ask the Vedic Pandits to recite the Veda, they will say “Ag-ni-mi-le-pu-ro-hi-tam”.
-So they are reciting a word, and when they are not reciting, we call it a gap.
+So he is reciting a word, and what he is not reciting, we call it a gap.
 So there is something concrete that comes out in reverberations.
 Every word is a reverberating something.
 And that something that is not the reverberation of a word, it is silence.
-And this silence is also not a static, it is on the move.
+And this silence is also not static; it is on the move.

 ‘When we say, “Ag-ni-mi-le-pu-ro-hi-tam”, the word comes out, but the word is inertia.
 It is propelled by something that is absence of a word.
 That is a line, we say.
-So the Total Knowledge — now I am just defining Total Knowledge — Total Knowledge is just not the words, but something that puts the words in relation to each other, something that is not a word, something that transcends the word.
+So the Total Knowledge—I am just defining Total Knowledge—Total Knowledge is just not the words, not the words, but something that put the words in relation to each other, something that is not a word, something that transcends the word.
 A word is that which we hear.
 In Sanskrit, it is called "Shruti"—you hear.
 For hearing, the sense of hearing is needed.
 So what you hear has its basis in the sense of hearing.
 It is a different object.

 ‘Now, there is something that connects the silence with action.
 And what is that?
 The connecting agent is there.
 So the unified aspect is also there.
-So there are two different aspects, silence and action, and the third aspect is connecting aspect.
-There is the knowledge of each of these separately, the very fundamental values of silence and action, and the third is the connecting link between them.
+So the two different aspects, silence and action, and the third aspect is the connecting aspect.
+The knowledge of each of these separately—knowledge of these very fundamental values of silence and action—and the third is the connecting link between them.
 When we say silence and action, we say the word and the gap, and the word and the gap.

-‘This is the structure of the Veda, known to all experts of the Veda.
-Any language has word and silence, word and silence, word and silence.
+‘This is the structure of the Veda, known to all literary people of the Veda.
+Any language [has] word and silence, word and silence, word and silence.
 In its essential nature, it is knowledge which knows its own nature to be non-silence.
 “Action” means non-silence.
-So there is the knowledge of silence and the knowledge of non-silence within silence.
-These are the engineers of knowledge.
-When we say “Total Knowledge”, this word “Total Knowledge” means silence and action, and action and silence together.
+So [there is] the knowledge of silence and the knowledge of non-silence within silence.
+These are the engineers of knowledge. so, when we say “Total Knowledge”, this word “Total Knowledge” means silence and action, and action and silence together—

 ‘This is Vedic Knowledge, the ultimate, and “ultimate” means the Constitution of the Uni-verse.
-This is uni-verse—Uni-verse of Knowledge—three on this side belonging to knower, knowing, and known in the field of silence, and knower, knowing, and known in the field of action.
-Silence and action putting together three on this side, three on that side.
+This is uni-verse—uni-verse of knowledge—three on this side belonging to knower, knowing, and known in the field of silence; and knower, knowing, and known in the field of action.
+Silence and action putting together three on this side, three on this side.
 This completes the field of the knowledge.
 That is the Veda.
 This is insight into knowledge that is Vedic Knowledge.

 ‘This becomes the total structure of knowledge.
-How, from the Vedic Tradition, are these fine ingredients of knowledge open to one awareness?
+How, from the Vedic Tradition, [are] these fine ingredients of knowledge open to one awareness?
 How?
-The first step is to transcend diversity.
+The first step is transcend diversity.
 Come to Transcendental Consciousness, and then pick up the ingredients there.
 That is Sutras, Siddhi Sutras, pick up.
-And then pick up the differences of the Sutras, and transcend the differences of the Sutras, and come down to more unified level, where you are left with your three levels, and come down to more, to those three levels, in order to find some co-operative or differential values of the three.
+And then pick up the differences of the Sutras, and transcend the differences of the Sutras, and come down to more unified level, where you are left with your three levels, and come down to more, to those three levels, in order to find some, we can say, co-operative or differential values of the three.

 Total Knowledge in the Vedic Literature

-In the Vedic Literature, it is the value of Gyan—knowledge—and the value of Kriya—the value of knowledge and action.
-Knowledge itself is in the full value of action, but also one aspect of knowledge has no action.
-Itself, all by itself, in no action, it is all silence....
-Silence itself is not inertia—it knows itself.
+In the Vedic Literature, it is the value of Gyan—knowledge—and the value of Kriya—the value of action, action.
+Knowledge and action—and knowledge itself is in the full value of action, but also one aspect of knowledge has no action.
+Itself, all by itself, in no action, it is all silence.
+But silence cannot be conceived on its own value because, silence itself is not inertia.
+It knows itself.
 It is self-referral.
 This self-referral makes it into three divisions.
 It is self-referral.
 It knows itself.
 It is knower and knowing and known.
-So from this one abstract what one gets is three concretes.
-It is concrete, at once in the three—one concrete, two concretes, three concretes.
+So from this one abstract, what one gets is three concretes.
+It is concrete—once in the three—one concrete, two concretes, three concretes.
 This is the structure of knowledge.
 And this is how, step by step, one goes from one to three, and suddenly from one to two, and suddenly three.
 This is Total Knowledge.

-‘Now, here we go into the structural dynamics of creation and all that—the five Mahabhutas, and then from there the creation.
-In that are the eight Prakritis, eight values.
-From where do the eight come?
-They come from: two into two, four; and four into two, eight; and eight into sixteen, like that.
-Two, two, two, two, two, because there are two—knowledge and action, silence and action.
+‘Now, here we go into the structural dynamics of creation and all that—the five Mahabhutas, and then from there the creation in the eight Prakritis, eight values.
+From where [do] the eight come?
+It comes from: two into two, four; and four into two, eight; and eight into sixteen, like that.
+Two, two, two, two, two, because there are two—knowledge and action, knowledge and action, silence and action, silence and action.
 The whole theme of duplicating, triplicating, making quadrupals, multiplying by five is completely dependent on the structural constituents of knowledge.

-‘This is the strength of Dr Hagelin's proclamation.
-He is going to give Total Knowledge to every student of his University.
-That Total Knowledge is the constituents, the grains, and that which connects the grains to make the infinity, abstract infinity.
+‘This is the strength of proclamation of Dr Hagelin: that he is going to give Total Knowledge to every student of his University.
+And what that Total Knowledge is: they are the constituents, the grains, and that which connects the grains to make the infinity, abstract infinity.
 He is able to give Total Knowledge to every student in one syllable, “A”, which is already implicit and explicit in the structure of the Veda.

 When we are considering the structure of the combined values of the grains, like that are the fields of knowledge within one syllable.
 They are different fields, even within one syllable.
 A syllable may be the beginning syllable or the middle syllable or the end syllable.
-So there is uniformity, composed of diversity, and from this reality, is the word “uni-verse”—versified unity.
+So there is uniformity, composed of diversity, and from this reality, is the word “uni-verse”—versified unity, unity versified.

 This is how, in the eternal unity of Total Knowledge, all the innumerable aspects of knowledge are existing.
 They are available for scrutiny, they are known, as you know something from a magnifying glass.
 When we see a magnifying glass, what is a magnifying glass?
 It expands the vision.
-It unfolds the vision.
-There is something that is unified—two grains.
+It unfolds the vision: something that is unified—two grains.
 You take a magnifying glass, and immediately you see that they are made of two.
-They are made of two, and you can say, “They are made of two”.
-One is attracted to the other.
+They are made of two, and you can say, “They are made of two.”
+One is attracted to the other, one is attracted to the other.

-‘So, like the magnifying glass is your vision in the transcendental field where limitations do not get registered.
-It is unlimited.
-And it is that unlimited, when our awareness becomes familiar with the unlimited values, that begins to see the junction point within the one with the other, junction point within the one with the other.
+‘So, like the magnifying glass is your vision in the transcendental field where limitations do not get registered—unlimited.
+And [it] is that unlimited, when our awareness becomes familiar with the unlimited values, that begins to see the junction point within the one with the other, junction point within the one with the other.
 Then you begin to see.
 In the beginning you may say this point is in this point, but later you begin to see there is some difference in the points.
 There is some difference in the points.

 These are available in the different stages of Vedic Literature.
 One is called the Samhita, Ved.
 One is called the Vedangas.
 One is called the Upangas.
 One is called the Sthapatya Ved and the Dhanur Ved.
 These are all different names of the different qualities.